Aryalexa/42-b2bRoot/4-Vm_setup.md

 - A strict password policy
 - A script (we'll leave this for step-5)

-So we need to do some system changes to add and configure all this, we need some elevated privileges.
+So we need some system changes to add and configure all this, we need some elevated privileges.
 Safer than using the root account, the `sudo` command is used for these tasks.

 #### 🟪 `sudo` installation